jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-mihai-popoviciu-on.md

   Australian tour.......
 featuredImage: /img/_w7a2922.jpg
 ---
-Setting off his Australia trip nicely with an intimate set at SLYFOX, here's our interview with Romanian weapon and Cyclic records founder, Mihai Popoviciu
+Setting off his Australia trip nicely with an intimate set at [SLYFOX](https://www.ravereviewz.net/Event/S-A-S-H---SLYFOX---Mihai-Popoviciu-Enmore-Marrickville---NSW/160), here's our interview with Romanian weapon and Cyclic records founder, [**Mihai Popovicic**](https://www.facebook.com/mihaipopoviciu1/)...

 **RR: Hey Mihai!
 It's been a while since you last played a gig in Australia.
 What can we expect from your upcoming sets?**